kashifmannzoor/Generative-AI-use-cases/HealthCare-industry.md

 # Large Language Models use case for the HealthCare industry:

 - Simplifying Claims Submission - Medical Coding with LLMs
+- Medical Imaging Analysis in Healthcare with LLMs

 > [!TIP]
-> Various publicly available sources were used to gather these use cases.
+> Various publicly available sources and LLMs were used to gather these use cases.
 They are meant to initiate talks and give you a starting point for further refinement to meet your requirements.

 ### **Usecase: Simplifying Claims Submission - Medical Coding with LLMs**